My Note before you read this review:

 Mutual Fund Rebalancing

-The ridiculousness of INDmoney’s advisory also reflects in their rebalancing advice.
+The ridiculousness of INDmoney’s advisory is also reflected in their rebalancing advice.
 Mutual fund rebalancing has multiple meanings.
 Usually, it’s a term used for asset allocation.
-About how you distribute your capital among multiple assets classes and funds to maintain a certain position.
+About how you distribute your capital among multiple asset classes and funds to maintain a certain position.

 In this case, it’s about switching to a mutual fund that has a low expense ratio compared to the one I’m currently investing in.
 The expense ratio is a percentage of your invested amount that fund managers charge in order to keep their organization running.

 So, INDmoney’s advisory team suggest I should rebalance my mutual fund by switching from HDFC to DSP mutual funds.